-During my art education I came to the both liberating and nihilistic conclusion that everyone was an artist.
+During my formal art education at Cardiff Art College in the heart of the city, I came to the both liberating and nihilistic conclusion that everyone was an artist.
 I was fascinated by the historical and economic processes that

 saw art transformed in status from an artisan craft into a synthesis of human creativity distilled into the hands of a select few.
 I liked to explore ways of exposing art's illusory and contradictory nature.

 Though my earlier interests haven't gone away, my philosophy has been tempered by my desire for personal enjoyment and a general

 fascination with colour and paint.
 I generally create paintings as a form of therapy to give meaning to my life, a raison d'etre to keep myself sane.
 If it